rad73/web-automation-2017/README.md

 Simple web automation scripts can be written using general tools.
 For example, crontab task that periodically runs `curl`, filters it's output with grep, and sends an e-mail in case of a match (or non-match).
-This is simplistic scenario, but even it has a few problems:
+This is a simplistic scenario, but even it has a few problems:

-* HTTP errors, such as `503 - Service Temporary Unavailable`, will have poor formatting in report.
+* HTTP errors, such as `503 - Service Temporary Unavailable`, will have poor formatting in the report.
 * Complex grep expressions are unmaintainable.
 * Sending e-mail from bash is unreliable and requires system setup.

-What if you want message in instant messanger, or SMS?
+What if you want the message in instant messenger or SMS?
 Fitting everything inside one bash script will leave you with a messy tool.

-A number of solutions tries to remove boilerplate from web automation tasks, by providing:
+A number of solutions try to remove boilerplate from web automation tasks, by providing:

 * A foundation for making network requests and connecting them to actions.
 * Collection of recipes for solving common problems built on top of the foundation.